nichtgedacht/JetiMiniVario/README.md

 By encapsulating the sensor PCBs with thin epoxy plates and attaching a tube connection one sensor can be connected to a TEK probe.

+A voltage divider 1:10 (recommended 2k and 18k each 0.1%) can be connected
+to PIN_A9.
+The 3.3V are used as reference so a voltage up to 33V can be applied.
+Accuracy is 1/100 V if calibrated, see below.

 ## Mechanical design

 First set the alternative address on one of the Sensors: